0xAlvi/rwa-auto-claim/README.md

 4. **Configure Your Wallets:**
    - Create a `.env` file in the root directory.
-   - Input your private keys in the `.env` file using thisformat:
+   - Input your private keys in the `.env` file using this format:
    ```
    PRIVATE_KEY=wallet1,wallet2,wallet3,wallet4
    ```